 Richard Martin, M.D., M.A.

-A native of New Jersey, earned his B.S. degree at the University of Michigan, and M.D. at Michigan State College of Human Medicine.
+A native of New Jersey, earned his B.S. at the University of Michigan, and M.D. at Michigan State College of Human Medicine.
 He completed his residency in Primary Care Internal Medicine at the University of Rochester, New York, and a fellowship in Rheumatology at Mayo Clinic, Rochester, MN.
 Subsequently at Michigan State University, he earned a M.A. in Educational Psychology & Instructional Design and completed a 3 year NIH funded Clinical Epidemiology post-doctoral fellowship.
-He founded the West Michigan Rheumatology in 1991.
-His research has focused on evaluating emerging therapies for rheumatoid arthritis, raynauds and scleroderma as well as developing decision aids for patients considering biologics.
+He founded West Michigan Rheumatology in 1991.
+His research has focused on evaluating emerging therapies for rheumatoid arthritis, Raynaud’s Phenomenon and scleroderma as well as developing decision aids to present balanced information for patients considering biologic therapy.

 Andrew Head, M.D.

 Originally from Cincinnati, OH, earned his B.S. degree at the University of Vermont, and M.D. at the University of Cincinnati.
 He completed his Internal Medicine residency at The Christ Hospital in Cincinnati, OH.
 His Rheumatology Fellowship was at the University of Tennessee – Memphis, where he also completed the CHORD fellowship in Health Services Research.
-He has been with WMR since 2004.
-He his initial research related to evaluating health disparities of rheumatic disease care.
-He has extended this to include evaluation of new treatments of rheumatoid, psoriatic arthritis, and gout as well as population studies evaluating determinants of patient choice of biologics.
+He joined WMR in 2004.
+His initial research related to evaluating health disparities of rheumatic disease care.
+At UT – Memphis he trained with the innovative scleroderma researcher Dr. Arnold Postlethwaite.
+He has continued at WMR to evaluation of new treatments of rheumatoid, psoriatic arthritis, and gout as well as population studies evaluating determinants of patient choice of biologics.

 Aaron Eggebeen, M.D.

-A native of Grand Rapids and a graduate of Calvin College, MSU College of Human Medicine, and Michigan State University-Spectrum Health IM-Peds residency.
+A native of Grand Rapids and a graduate of Calvin College, MSU College of Human Medicine, and a combined Internal Medicine-Pediatrics residency at Michigan State University-Spectrum Health.
 He is board certified in pediatrics and internal medicine.
 He completed his rheumatology fellowship at the University of Pittsburg Medical Center.
-He has been with the WMR since 2007.
+He joined WMR in 2007.
 While at the University of Pittsburg his research focused on antibody markers of polymyositis and dermatomyositis.
-He continued thread of research by coordinating with investigators at Pittsburg to lead the NIH funded Rituxan in Myositis Study at WMR.
-Currently he is the principle investigator at WMR for a first of kind clinical trial evaluating Rituxan to biosimilar molecule for the treatment of rheumatoid arthritis as well as a novel therapy for SLE.
+In Pittsburg he trained with the quintessential sclerodermologist Dr. Thomas Metzger and myologist Dr. Chet Otis.
+He continued this thread of research by collaborating with investigators at Pittsburg to lead the NIH funded Rituxan in Myositis Study at WMR.
+He has lead other clinical investigations at WMR of novel therapies for rheumatoid arthritis and systemic lupus erythematosus.

 Eric Slavin, M.D.